TaylorJi/Event-Finder/README.md

 * [Contents](#content)

 ## General Info
-This browser based web application to ...
+This browser based web application to ... (fill this in later)
+* Hi my name is Sangwoo.
+I am excited about this project because....

 ## Technologies
 Technologies used for this project: